Email Editor

 Fonts are an important aspect of your email design.
 When creating your email in the editor, you can select fonts from an extensive range (in the region of 40 or so) to enhance your design.

 Legally, a license is required to use a web font online.
-Web fonts have been used on websites over a number of years, and licensing already covers use on websites and mobile apps.
+Web fonts have been used on websites for several years, and licensing already covers use on websites and mobile apps.
 However, for emails, the licensing isn't as widespread.
 For many web font services, the use of web fonts in emails can be seen as redistributing the font, and may also not adhere to their EULA (End User License Agreement).

 Image